 Encryptors can be centrally controlled or managed across local and remote stations using the CM7 or SMC remote management application.
-The remote management applications reside outside the cryptographic boundary and are not in the scope of the FIPS validation.
-Encryptors support both inband and out-of-band SNMPv3 management.
+Encryptors support both in-band and out-of-band SNMPv3 management.
 In-band management interleaves management messages with user data on the encryptor's network interface port whilst out-of-band management uses the dedicated front panel Ethernet port.
 A Command Line Interface (CLI) is also available via the console RS-232 port.
 Alternatively the CLI can be accessed remotely via SSH (when configured).
 The authentication algorithm for remote cli access is restricted to RSA and ECDSA.
 RSA Keys must be a minimum of 2048 bits and ECDSA keys are restricted to NIST P-256, P-384 and P-521 curves.
 Remote cli access is disabled by default.

 FIPS-Approved mode of operation enforces the use of SNMPv3 privacy and authentication.
 Management messages are encrypted using AES-128.
-Non-Approved mode allows message privacy to be disabled in order to interwork with 3rd party legacy management applications.
+Non-Approved mode allows message privacy to be disabled in order to interwork with 3rd partly legacy management applications.